Joshuahuahua/Developer-Cheatsheet/Docker.md

 ``docker build -t IMAGE-NAME .``
 **Run Container**
 `docker run IMAGE-NAME`
-Use "-e" to pass through environment variables ("TERM" has been used as an example)
+`-e` is used to pass through environment variables ("TERM" has been used as an example)
 `docker run -e TERM=xterm IMAGE-NAME`
+`-v` mounts a volume to a directory on the host machine
+`docker run -v VOLUME-NAME:/PATH-TO-DIR getting-started`

 ## Useful Commands
 **List Containers**